Detailed Explanation of Advanced Settings

 Toolbox

-Will end all tasks, including tasks that open SVFI multiple times.
+Will end all tasks, including tasks that are opened by other SVFI instances.

 Tips

-If you need to avoid ending the situation of opening SVFI multiple times, you need to manually end all SVFI CLI processes under the current SVFI process in the task manager.
-When enabling multi-threading, it is always recommended not to click the End Task button easily.
+If you need to avoid terminating tasks that are started by other SVFI instances, you need to manually end all SVFI CLI processes under the current SVFI process in the task manager.
+When enabling multi-threading, it is always recommended not to click the Terminate button manually.

 Generate high-quality GIF animations